-[86] The Applicant also points to excerpts of debates in the House of Commons on December 12, 2017, during which Caron and Cullen Members of the NDP expressed dissatisfaction with the selection process whereby only the name of the nominee was provided, and asserted that this did not amount to meaningful consultation.
-The Prime Minister responded including stating that it was important that officers of Parliament have the confidence of the House and, if the officer appointed did not have the confidence of the NDP, that it should say so.
-A similar debate was held on December 13, 2017.
-As seen from the December 12, 2017 ETHI
+Parliamentary debates in which NDP and Conservative Members of Parliament express discontent with the selection and appointment process.
+For example, the Affidavit attaches a June 8, 2017 article of the Canadian Press, which states that the leaders of both the NDP and the Conservatives were of the view that a new system of choosing Officers of Parliament was needed and that they had written to the Prime Minister in that regard.
+Also attached are debates in the House of Commons on December 12, 2017 during which Mr. Caron and Mr. Cullen, Members of the NDP, expressed dissatisfaction with the selection process whereby only the name of the nominee was provided, and asserted that this did not amount to meaningful consultation.
+The Prime Minister responded, including stating that it was important that the Officers of Parliament have the confidence of the House and, if the officer appointed did not have the confidence of the NDP, that it should say so.
+Many similar news reports and debates are provided, however, these speak only to disagreement with the existing process, not the intent of the legislators as to the level of consultation required when affecting the Lobbying Act.